Will Packwood: International career

 In 2009, Packwood was a member of the United States under-17 national team that participated in the FIFA U-17 World Cup in Nigeria.
 He played for the under-20 national team at the Dallas Cup in March 2010, on a tour to Uruguay and Chile in June 2012 and at the Marbella Cup in October 2012.
 Packwood was also part of the United States under-18 team for the Milk Cup in Northern Ireland in July 2011.

 Packwood received his first call up to the senior squad for a March 5, 2014, friendly against Ukraine, but he and Birmingham teammate Jonathan Spector remained unused substitutes as the United States lost 2–0.
 He played for the United States under-23 team in a friendly against the Bahamas senior squad in August 2014, and twice more in the following March, against the Bosnia and Herzegovina and Denmark under-21 teams, as part of their buildup to the 2016 Olympics.

+Post-retirement

+Following his retirement from soccer, Packwood attended Boston College.
+Since 2021 he has worked for private equity firm Hellman & Friedman, having previously worked as an investment banking analyst for Goldman Sachs.